Manage Windows as a service using System Center Configuration Manager

 Enable Heartbeat Discovery.
 The data displayed in the Windows 10 servicing dashboard is found by using discovery.
 For more information, see Configure Heartbeat Discovery.

-The following Windows 10 branch and build information is discovered and stored in the following attributes:
+The following Windows 10 channel and build information is discovered and stored in the following attributes:

-Operating System Readiness Branch: Specifies the operating system branch.
-For example, 0 = CB (no not defer upgrades), 1 = CBB (defer upgrades), 2 = Long Term Servicing Branch (LTSB)
+Operating System Readiness Branch: Specifies the operating system channel.
+For example, 0 = Semi-Annual Channel - Targeted (do not defer updates), 1 = Semi-Annual Channel (defer updates), 2 = Long-Term Servicing Channel (LTSC)

 Operating System Build: Specified the operating system build.
 For example, 10.0.10240 (RTM) or 10.0.10586 (version 1511)